LonglongaaaGo/CNN-python/README.md

 # CNN-python
- The implementation of Convlutional neural network based on Python-numpy
+ The implementation of a Convolutional neural network based on Python-NumPy.
+-[x] ReLu